On Sections of Convex Bodies in John's Position and of Generalised $B_p^n$ Balls: Parseval's identity and consequences

 Our starting point is an appropriate general form of Parseval's identity.
 For a function $f:\R^n\to\R$, we denote by $\widehat{f}$ the Fourier transform

-We denote by ${\mathcal S}(\mathbb{R}^n)$ the Schwartz space of all $C^\infty$ functions $f:\mathbb{R}^n\to \mathbb{R}$ with derivatives that are rapidly decreasing.
+We denote by ${\mathcal S}(\mathbb{R}^n)$ the Schwartz space of all $C^{\infty)}$ functions $f:\mathbb{R}^n\to \mathbb{R}$ with derivatives that are rapidly decreasing.
 To overcome any integrability issues and for the sake of clarity, we formulate the results of this Section for functions in ${\mathcal S}(\mathbb{R}^n)$.
 For our purposes however, we will need them to be applicable for families of characteristic functions on bounded intervals.
-We have included the technical details that justify how such an extension is possible in an Appendix in the end of the manuscript.
+We have included the technical details that justify how such an extension is possible in an Appendix at the end of the manuscript.
+We remark that similar Parseval-type identities for \textit{two} functions have been established, in connection to Busemann-Petty type problems for sections and projections of convex bodies, by Koldobsky \cite{K99} and Koldobsky, Ryabogin and Zvavitch \cite{KRZ} (see also \cite{Kold-book}).
+It is noteworthy that ``Fourier--Brascamp--Lieb'' inequalities in the likes of Corollary \ref{cor:UpperBoundParsevalAndBrascampLieb} have been explored in the works of Bennett, Bez, Buschenhenki, Cowling and Flock \cite{BBBCF2020} and Bennett and Jeong \cite{BJ}, partly motivated by K. Ball's work as well.
+See also \cite{BC} for further manifestation of this concept in the more general setting of LCA groups.